BitScout/hydrant_radar/README.md

 ## Intent

-* Simple website that shows firefighting equipment nearby (GPS based).
+* Simple website that shows firefighting equipment nearby.
-* No scrolling away, GPS always wins, but you can zoom out.
+* By default, GPS tracking is enabled, giving you a virtual radar view with variable zoom.
+* You can disable GPS tracking using the button in the top right corner, allowing you to pan and zoom to your target in advance.
 * Made from a German perspective, but meant to work worldwide, even if symbols or units (mm) don't match for now.

 ## Technology